-It is also illegal to cultivate marijuana in Texas and penalties also vary according to the amount one has been accused of growing.
+It is also illegal to cultivate marijuana in Texas.
+Penalties also vary according to the amount one has been accused of growing.

 Intent to Distribute Marijuana in Texas

-If you were found in possession of the substance with intent to distribute, you can be charged with class A misdemeanor and can land you an year in jail.
-For second time offenders, a time in jail is mandatory.
+If you were found in possession of the marijuana with intent to distribute, you can be charged with a class A misdemeanor, which can result in a year in jail.
+For second time offenders, a jail time is mandatory.